mhamrah/akka-docker-cluster-example/README.md

 akka-docker-cluster-example
 ===========================

 An example akka-cluster project with docker support.
-See [the blog post](http://blog.michaelhamrah.com/2014/03/running-an-akk…ker-containers/).
+See [the blog post](http://blog.michaelhamrah.com/2014/06/akka-clustering-with-sbt-docker-and-sbt-native-packager/).
 Uses [SBT Native Packager](https://github.com/sbt/sbt-native-packager) and [SBT Docker](https://github.com/marcuslonnberg/sbt-docker) to build docker containers for akka-clusters.

 ### How to Run

 In SBT, just run ```docker``` from sbt-docker.
-There's a dependency on package so sbt-native-packager will be triggered automagically.
+There's a dependency on ```stage``` so sbt-native-packager will be triggered automagically.

 To launch the first node, which will be the seed node: